cheulyop/cheulyop.github.io/_posts/2018-03-22-making-website-with-github-and-jekyll.markdown

 * `/_includes`
 * and `/_sass`.

-You can find these folders with typing `open $(bundle show minima)` on terminal.
+You can find these folders with typing `open $(bundle show minima)` on a terminal.
 Copy original folders to your site directory.
 After you've copied the folders, delete `theme: minima` from `_config.yml`.
 Then add `- jekyll-seo-tag` under plugins.

 Now you should be able to play around with files and make changes to the website as you wish.
 I'm stopping here for now, but I'll add more to this post or create a new post on customizing later.

 ### References
 Here are some resources I used as I was creating this website.

 * [A beginner's guide to setting up a development environment on Mac OS X][3]: It might be off-topic, but I found this document useful for setting up a dev environment.
 Thanks to [`nicolashery`][4] for putting these together.
-However, as some parts of this document were outdated, I didn't follow everything on the document.
+However, as some parts of this document were outdated, I didn't follow everything in the document.
 * [Make a Static Website with Jekyll][5]: A great guide by [Tania][6].
 * [Organizing Jekyll Pages][13]: A blog post by [Damon Bauer][14] on how to add pages to Jekyll website and organize them under a subdirectory.